ONSvisual/Charts/scatter-plot/README.md

 ## Advanced Configuration Options

 ### Responsive Design
+You can set different margins and different number of ticks for each axis for different screen sizes.
+You can also set different breakpoints.

 ```javascript
 "margin": {
   "sm": { "top": 30, "right": 20, "bottom": 75, "left": 50 },